An Explicit Wavefunction of the Interacting Non-Hermitian Spin-1/2 1D System

 Despite the significant progress in the NHSE, current studies predominantly focus on the single-body physics.
 How the NHSE behaves under strong interactions remains an open question, and non-perturbative analytical studies are desired.
 The Bethe-ansatz (BA) method \cite{korepin1997quantum, wang2015off} is a systematic tool for studying one dimensional (1D) integrable systems, including the Lieb-Liniger model of the interacting Bose gas \cite{Lieb1963BoseGasI, Lieb1963BoseGasII}, the Gaudin-Yang model of the interacting Fermi gas \cite{Yang1967FermiGas, GAUDIN1967FermiGas}, and the Lieb-Wu solution to the Hubbard model \cite{Lieb1968Hubbard}.
-When applied to non-Hermitian systems, it has been found that NHSE is suppressed by repulsive interactions \cite{Masahito2021DissipatHubbard, Pan2023BoseGas, WZhong2023SpinChain, Kattel2023SpinChain, CShu2024BoseHubbard}.
+When applied to non-Hermitian systems \cite{SciPostPhys.8.3.044, New.J.Phys.22_123040, PhysRevResearch.6.L032067}, it has been found that NHSE is suppressed by repulsive interactions \cite{Masahito2021DissipatHubbard, Pan2023BoseGas, WZhong2023SpinChain, Kattel2023SpinChain, CShu2024BoseHubbard}.
 However, the complexity of BA wavefunctions makes it difficult to calculate observables.
-It would be desired to construct an explicit many-body wavefunction to facilitate a deeper understanding of the NHSE in interacting systems, akin to the Ogata-Shiba-type and the Laughlin-type wavefunctions \cite{ogata1990, laughlin1983anomalous}.
+It would be desired to construct an explicit many-body wavefunction to facilitate a deeper understanding of the NHSE in interacting systems, akin to the Ogata-Shiba-type and the Laughlin-type wavefunctions \cite{ogata1990, laughlin1983anomalous, girardeau1960relationship}.

 In this work, we present a concise expression for the many-body wavefunction in a 1D spin-1/2 fermion system with the non-Hermitian spin-orbit coupling (SOC).
-As a result of the strong repulsive $\delta$-interaction, each particle behaves as a soft boundary to particles with opposite spins, which induces an effective attraction between them.
+As a result of the repulsive $\delta$-interaction, each particle behaves as a soft boundary to particles with opposite spins, inducing an effective unidirectional attraction between them.
 Resonance states are formed here instead of bound states, {\it i.e.}, the Bethe string states \cite{Wu2019String, Wu2018ExString, Takahashi}.
 The explicit many-body wavefunction is constructed in the dilute limit, which is a rare example in many-body physics.
 It consists of the product of Slater determinants and the Jastrow factor \cite{Jastrow} reflecting the resonance between particles with opposite spins.
-Remarkably, as varying the interacting strength, a phase transition takes place that an effective ``spin-diople" per resonance pair scales from a finite value to a linear divergence with the system size.
+Remarkably, a phase transition occurs as the interacting strength increases, where the level of localization exhibits a jump, indicating that the resonance is enhanced by the repulsive interaction.

 {\em Model.}---We start with the following 1D non-Hermitian many-body Hamiltonian with system length $L$ ($\hbar=1$)